-42.19 Special Pay Salary Ranges
+42.20 Special Pay Salary Ranges

-The OFM/State Human Resources designee may adopt special pay salary ranges for positions based upon pay practices found in private industry or other governmental units.
+The OFM/State Human Resources designee may adopt special pay salary ranges or percentages for positions based upon pay practices found in private industry or other governmental units.
+Special Pay is intended to be used as long as the skills, duties or circumstances it is based on are in effect.
 Current special pay practices at each institution will continue.

-42.20 Multilingual/Sign Language/Braille Premium Pay
+42.21 Multilingual/Sign Language/Braille Premium Pay

 Whenever a classified position has a bona fide requirement for regular use of competent skills in more than one (1) language, and/or sign language (AMESLAN), and/or Braille, the Employer will authorize premium pay of two (2) ranges above the level normally assigned for that position, except for those instances where the position is allocated to a class that specifies these skills.
-For positions in IT classifications, the Employer will authorize premium pay of five percent (5%)

-above the level normally assigned for that position, except for those instances where the position is allocated to a class that specifies these skills.
+For positions in IT classifications, the Employer will authorize premium pay of five percent (5%) above the level normally assigned for that position, except for those instances where the position is allocated to a class that specifies these skills.

-42.21 Dependent Care Salary Reduction Plan
+42.22 Dependent Care Salary Reduction Plan

-The Employer agrees to maintain the current dependent care salary reduction plan that allows eligible employees, covered by this Agreement, the option to participate in a dependent care reimbursement program for work-related dependent care expenses on a pre-tax basis as permitted by federal tax law or regulation.
+The Employer agrees to maintain the current dependent care salary reduction plan that allows eligible employees, covered by this Agreement, the option to participate in a dependent care reimbursement program for work-related dependent care expenses on a pre- tax basis as permitted by federal tax law or regulation.

-42.22 Pre-Tax Health Care Premiums
+42.23 Pre-Tax Health Care Premiums